About the Business and Government Liaison Unit

 What the BGLU provides

-ASIO's Business and Government Liaison Unit (BGLU) provides a public interface between the Australian Intelligence Community and the private sector in Australia.
+ASIO's Business and Government Liaison Unit (BGLU) provides a public interface between the Australian Security Intelligence Organisation and the private sector in Australia.
 The BGLU's role is to provide reporting that raises awareness about national security issues.

 The BGLU provides credible information to Australian business security managers that enables them to: